lgmorand/training-aks-lab1/_entries/02-05 challenge5.md

 Kubernetes groups containers into logical structures called pods, which have no intelligence.
 Deployments add the missing intelligence to create your application.

-Create a deployment file and set the environment variable `GREETEE` to `AKS`.
+Create a deployment file, set container port to 80 and set the environment variable `TITLE` to `Hello, this is my first AKS deployment`.

 {% collapsible %}